-In PISA 2015, mathematics is assessed as a minor domain, providing an opportunity to make comparisons of student performance over time.
+In PISA 2018, mathematics is assessed as a minor domain, providing an opportunity to make comparisons of student performance over time.
 This framework continues the description and illustration of the PISA mathematics assessment as set out in the 2012 framework, when mathematics was re-examined and updated for use as the major domain in that cycle.

-For PISA 2015, the computer is the primary mode of delivery for all domains, including mathematical literacy.
+For PISA 2018, as in PISA 2015, the computer is the primary mode of delivery for all domains, including mathematical literacy.
 However, paper-based assessment instruments are provided for countries that choose not to test their students by computer.
 The mathematical literacy component for both the computer-based and paper-based instruments are composed of the same clusters of mathematics trend items.
-The number of trend items in minor domains are increased, compared with previous PISA assessments, therefore increasing the construct coverage while reducing the number of students responding to each question.
+The number of trend items in the minor domains (of which mathematics is one in 2018) are increased, when compared to PISA assessments prior to 2015, therefore increasing the construct coverage while reducing the number of students responding to each question.
 This design is intended to reduce potential bias while stabilising and improving the measurement of trends.